swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 questions:
 - "How can I run Python programs?"
 objectives:
-- "Launch the JupyterLab server, create a new Python script and Jupyter notebook, save your work, and exit the JupyterLab server."
+- "Launch the JupyterLab server."
+- "Create a new Python script."
+- "Create a Jupyter notebook."
+- "Shutdown the JupyterLab server."
 - "Understand the difference between a Python script and a Jupyter notebook."
 - "Create Markdown cells in a notebook."
 - "Create and run Python cells in a notebook."